mberto79/XCALibre.jl/docs/src/user_guide/3_numerical_setup.md

 !!! note

-    Only the `Jacobi` and `NormDiagonal` preconditioners has GPU ready implementations.
-They can be used with both CPU and GPU backends.
-The other preconditions can only be used on the CPU.
+    Only the `Jacobi` and `NormDiagonal` preconditioners have GPU ready implementations.
+At present these have the most robust implementation and they can be used with both CPU and GPU backends.
+The other preconditioners can only be used on the CPU.
+Notice that on our tests the `LDL` preconditioner only works when paired with the `GmresSolver` on the CPU.
+Also notice that the implementation of the `DILU` preconditioner, although functions, is only experimental.
+Work on improving the offering of preconditioners is ongoing.

 Below an example is provided in context.
 Here, we are setting solvers for both the velocity field `U` and the pressure field `p` and packing them into a `NamedTuple` "solvers".
 The `Jacobi` preconditioner is use in both solvers.
 Notice that preconditioners are specified with an instance of their type i.e. `Jacobi()`.
 Internally, the preconditioner instance is used for dispatch.
 This tupple will then be pass on to create the final `Configuration` object.